Skillful trepanning. So skillful, the people who did it couldn't have done it. Sun 20 March 2022

 94% of [Hungarian] trepanations occurred on the forehead (os frontale) and on the frontal part of the parietal bone (os parietal), in 3⁄4 of the cases on the left side of the skull.
 This suggests that the trepanation was preceded by traumatic injury (assault).

-Perhaps the high survival rate tells us trepanning wasn't always about healthcare or eating choice sweetmeats:
+Perhaps the high survival rate tells us trepanning was more about research than direct medical care:

 Crack 'em open.
 Source: Westworld S02 Ep05